pytask-dev/pytask/docs/source/tutorials/making_tasks_persist.md

 decorator to the task, which will skip its execution as long as all products exist.

-Internally, the state of the dependencies, the source file, and the products are updated in the database such that the subsequent execution will skip the task successfully.
+Internally, the state of the dependencies, the source file, and the products are updated in the lockfile such that the subsequent execution will skip the task successfully.

 ## When is this useful?